 We do not claim independent regulatory certification or that using Cleera guarantees FCA compliance—that is for your firm, your processes and your professional advisers to determine.
 We do believe that orderly records in one system are a practical aid when you need to evidence advice, decisions and client interactions under MCOB and Consumer Duty.

 What this is useful for: firms that want less fragmentation between “the advice,” “the file” and “the audit trail,” and more confidence that the story of the case is recoverable without heroic effort.
+For a detailed look at the FCA record-keeping rules your CRM needs to support, see FCA compliance and your CRM: what UK mortgage advisers need to know.

 Try Cleera